Kobby6-lang/Dino-Game/README.md

 In the private void called Update you add in tranform position += vector3 left times the the game speed of the game.

-you also add **Time.deltaTime** meaning that you can control the speed you want time to go.
+Meaning that the obstacles will  match the speed of the ground and speed of the game and look like its moving.

-Meaning that the obstacles will move to match the speed of the ground and speed of the game.
+Time.deltaTime is the interval in seconds from the last frame to the current one.

 ,,,